Selecting A Sharpening Stone:

 View Diamond Stones

-Oil stones are the traditional Western stones that many people grew up using.
-These stones are made from one of three materials (Novaculite, Aluminum Oxide, or Silicon Carbide) and use oil for swarf (metal filing) removal.
+Oil stones are the traditional stones that many people grew up using.
+These have been commercially available in the USA for many decades.
+Compared with water stones, oil stones are harder stones.
+These stones are made from one of three materials (Novaculite, Aluminum Oxide, or Silicon Carbide) and use oil for swarf (metal filing) removal and to keep the stones from clogging.

-The most traditional oil stones are natural stones made from Novaculite.
+The original traditional oil stones are natural stones made from Novaculite.
 These natural stones are quarried in Arkansas and processed to make what we call Arkansas Stones.
 These stones are separated into different grades related to the density and the finish a stone produces on a blade.
 The coarsest of them are called Washita.
-The Washita is not often used these days because it is very soft.
+The Washita is not often used these days because it is very soft and the coarse job is easier handled by man-made oil stones.
 The finer grades are called Soft Arkansas, Hard Arkansas, Hard Black Arkansas and Hard Translucent Arkansas.
 These natural oil stones can produce a polished edge, but tend to cut more slowly than man-made stones.
 The Hard Black Arkansas and Hard Translucent are rarer and are therefore more expensive.

 The Aluminum Oxide oil stones are a very popular man-made choice.
-The most popular are called India Stones, which are made by Norton.
+The most popular are called the Norton India Stones.
 These stones can cut fast, and can also produce a fine edge on tools and knives.
 The grading system for these stones is generally labeled fine, medium, and coarse.
 These stones are often brown or orange in color.
 When compared with the Arkansas stones, Aluminum Oxide (India Stones) are more coarse.
-The India Stones are used in conjunction with Arkansas Stones to cover all levels of coarseness.
+The India Stones are used in conjunction with Arkansas Stones to cover the grit range.

-The fastest cutting oil stones are made of Silicon Carbide.
-The silicon carbide stones made by Norton are called Crystolon Stones.
+The fastest cutting oil stones are made of silicon carbide stones.
+The silicon carbide stones made by Norton are called Norton Crystolon Stones.
 These stones are also labeled fine, medium, and coarse.
 They are usually gray in color.
-While these stones will not produce an edge as fine as the India or natural stones, the fast cutting makes them ideal for initial coarse sharpening.
+While these stones will not produce an edge as fine as the India or Arkansas stones.
+The fast cutting property makes them ideal for initial coarse sharpening.
 Because they sharpen quickly, it is a common practice to use the Coarse Crystolon and then progress to an India Stone and then to finish up on an Arkansas Stone.

 The good overall performance and the lower price are the oil stone’s greatest assets.
 A set of India or Crystolon stones are the least expensive stones to purchase.
-The natural Arkansas Stones vary in price from the very economical Soft Arkansas to the more expensive Hard Black and Translucent Arkansas Stones.
-These stones are also relatively hard, so the stones rarely require flattening.
+Natural Arkansas Stones vary in price from the very economical Soft Arkansas to the more expensive Hard Black and Translucent Arkansas Stones.
+All oil stones stones are relatively hard, so the stones rarely require flattening.

 The main disadvantage of the oil stone is its slower cutting rate.
 Of the three main stone types, the oil stone is the slowest.
 The fact that oil is used to remove the swarf is also messier to clean up than water.